I think every knows from personal experience how important it is to have time alone for themselves after a long day of .

-Every introvert I met and had the time to know is a nerd at heart.
-Programming is the hobby for nerdy introverts.
+Every I met and had the time to know is a nerd at heart.
+Programming is the for nerdy introverts.

-It’s actually the perfect hobby that can be turned into a business making good money in the long term for introverts and shy people who prefer to work alone from home.
+It’s actually the business making good money in the long term for introverts and shy people who prefer to work alone from home. that can be turned into a

 Introverts are not the best communicators out there but they sure make the best writers.
 And blogging is all about writing you know.

-So I wanted to try blogging ever since I started reading about introversion, but the process seemed too complicating and I’m a simple woman.
-But I ran out of excuses in this Quarantine and started blogging, and let me tell you, it’s all about knowing how to write genuine and valuable content, the rest is easy to learn and you don’t really need to be tech savvy to blog.
+So I wanted to try blogging ever since I started reading about and , but the process seemed too complicating and I’m a simple woman.
+But I ran out of excuses during this Quarantine and started blogging, and let me tell you, it’s all about knowing a bit about to write genuine, valuable, and engaging content.

 Blogging gives you the opportunity to share your voice with the world and write freely about a topic you’re passionate about or at least interested in, without being the center of attention and most importantly without even leaving the comfort of your home.